Jakkarin-Promsee/My-Coding-Journey/README.md

 - ### Skills and Technologies Used
     - **Using Skills:**
         - Electrical system design
-        - Shape design
+        - 3D Shape design
     - **Technologies and Tools:**
         - Sketch up software for 3D design
-        - Use baterry and switch in electrical system
+        - Use baterries and switches in electrical system

 - ### Problem Statement
-    - **Problem:** Traditional rubber tapping methods face inefficiencies due to inadequate   mixing between rubber and acid, leading to reduce quality and price of rubber.
+    - **Problem:** Traditional rubber tapping methods face inefficiencies due to poor mixing between rubber and acid, leading to wollen rubble, reduce quality, and lower prices.
-    - **Objective:** Developing a device that mixes rubber and acid more efficiently and quickly will improve the consistency and quality of the rubber, thereby increasing the income for rubber tappers.
+    - **Objective:** Developing a device that mixes rubber and acid more efficiently and quickly, it will improve the consistency and quality of the rubber, thereby increasing the income for rubber tappers.

 - ### Design and Development
     - **Material Details:**